Badou90/1C-parser/README.md

 ## Categories

-If you choose to use default CategoryMapper, shipped with package, your Category model must have at least 3 fields - title, code, parent_id
+If you choose to use default CategoryMapper, shipped with package, your Category model must have at least 3 fields - `title`, `code`, `parent_id`

 ## Running parser